astorDev/nist/websockets/dotnet/article/index.md

 ![](echo-forever-unexceptioned-demo.gif)

 We stopped receiving the exception!
 But, as you might see, Postman shows a warning sign next to the closing message.
 This is because proper closing of WebSockets connection implies receiving `Close` confirmation from the party opposite to the closing initiation - in this case, our server.
-Well, we just need to send the `WebSocketCloseStatus.NormalClosure` from our server after receiving closing request from the client.
+Well, we just need to send the `WebSocketCloseStatus.NormalClosure` from our server after receiving a closing request from the client.
 Like this:

 ```csharp
 if (webSocket.State == WebSocketState.CloseReceived)